vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '100%', clear: 'both' }}>
-You will get an empty project.
-To draw anything in it add a model.
+This will result in the creation of an empty project.
+To add content to the project, you will need to add a model.
 </div>

 ## Create model

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
-To create a model open a context menu with a right mouse button click on any empty space and select menu item "Add model"
+To create a model, open the context menu by right-clicking on an empty space, and select the "Add Model" option from the menu.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>